syedg1/TextbookExchange/README.md

 **_Important_**: Heroku sites go to sleep if they do not receive traffic, which may cause the request to timeout.
 If this occurs, please try loading the URL again in a new tab.

-This is a responsive web app that contains the following features:
+This is a responsive web application that contains the following features:
 - Catalog
 - Sell Textbook
 - Product Page